recorefx/RecoreFX/docs/docfx/overwrite/Recore/Optional.md

 Here are a few examples for how to work with an optional value.

-`Optional` has public constructors that you can use, but the easiest way to create an instance is to use the helper methods:
+@Recore.Optional`1 has public constructors that you can use, but the easiest way to create an instance is to use the helper methods:

 ```cs
 Optional<string> opt;         // Optional is a value type, so this defaults to empty